 I am so excited to be joining 4 other blogger friends for a virtual dinner party.
-Our theme, this month, is St. Patrick’s Day, and I want to share how I created a St. Patrick’s Day tablescape on a budget.
+Our theme, this month, is St. Patrick’s Day , and I want to share how I created an easy St. Patrick’s Day tablescape.

 I used many thrifted items for this tablescape and the rest were things I already had on hand, or found on sale, because I am all about a bargain!